Marius Șumudică

-Marius Ninel Șumudică (born 4 March 1971) is a Romanian professional football manager and former player, he is the current manager of Saudi club Al-Raed.
+Marius Ninel Șumudică (born 4 March 1971) is a Romanian professional football manager and former player.

-Șumudică was a striker who began his senior career with Sportul Studențesc and represented five other teams in his native country, as well as Marítimo, Debrecen and Omonia abroad. Șumudică was part of Mircea Lucescu's squad that won Rapid București the national title in 1999, scoring 17 goals during the season.
-He also claimed two Cupa României trophies with "the Burgundy Eagles".
+Șumudică played as a striker and started out at Sportul Studențesc in 1989, going on to represent five other teams in his native country, as well as Marítimo, Debrecen, and Omonia abroad.
+In the 1998–99 season, he was part of Mircea Lucescu's Rapid București squad that won the national title, scoring 17 goals in the process.
+He also claimed two Cupa României trophies with "the White-Burgundies".

-Șumudică began his managerial career in 2005 as an assistant at Rapid București.
-He brought Astra Giurgiu its first Liga I title in the 2015–16 campaign, during his third stint with the club.
-For that performance, Șumudică was named the 2016 Romania Coach of the Year by the Gazeta Sporturilor newspaper.
-Apart from his time in Romania, he has coached sides in Greece, the United Arab Emirates, Saudi Arabia, and Turkey.
+After retiring as a player, Șumudică returned to Rapid București as an assistant coach in 2005.
+He went on to manage numerous sides both home and abroad, notably bringing Astra Giurgiu its first Liga I title in the 2015–16 season at his third stint with the club.
+As a result, Șumudică was named the 2016 Romania Coach of the Year by the Gazeta Sporturilor newspaper.
+Apart from his time in Romania, he has coached teams in Greece, the United Arab Emirates, Saudi Arabia, and Turkey.